Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-X5P9-9npJIQ.md

 ### Transcript

-> i just realized like a new whole like meta to it
+> I just realized like a new whole like meta to it
 >
 > [Laughter]
 >